FIRSTdotorg/automation-sig-www/bcp-guide/use-cases/aws-snapshot-analysis/README.md

 ### Triggers

-The playbook starts with a request that could come from a web hook, email, survey, etc depending on the capabilities of the SOAR platform and how your team wants to trigger it.
+The playbook starts with a request that could come from a web hook, email, survey, etc. depending on the capabilities of the SOAR platform and how your team wants to trigger it.

 Here are some example parameters for a trigger: